-The veneer treatment is carried out over two visits to Dr. Russo’s office.
+The veneer treatment is carried out over two visits to Dr. Russo’s dental office.
 During the first appointment, a plan is put in place and your teeth are prepared for the veneers.
 Preparation involves removing a small portion of enamel from the surface of each tooth to allow the veneers to lie flat against the surrounding natural teeth.
 After preparation, impressions are taken and temporary veneers are placed to protect the prepared teeth.
 In the time between appointments, your veneers are manufactured in a separate lab and sent back to us.
-You’ll come back to Dr. Russo’s office for their final placement once they are ready.
+You’ll come back to Dr. Russo’s dental office for their final placement once they are ready.

 Caring for Your Porcelain Veneers

 Maintaining your veneers doesn’t require much more than what you are already used to -- brushing, flossing, and regular visits to the dentist.
 However, you should be aware how certain habits, like nail biting and chewing ice, can put your veneers at-risk of breaking.
 People who play sports or grind their teeth at night should protect their dental veneers with a custom mouth guard.